Bank Foreclosures - Government Foreclosure Homes for Sale

 Government foreclosure homes for sale

-HUD and VA are the top two sources of government foreclosures.
+HUD (U.S. Department of Housing and Urban Development) and VA (U.S. Department of Veteran Affairs) are the top two sources of government foreclosures.

 HUD acquires homes as a result of foreclosure on a FHA-insured mortgage loan.
 VA acquires houses upon foreclosing on VA-guaranteed home mortgage loan.